rabibiswal/rabibiswal.github.io/_posts/2016-12-26-unit-testing-best-practices.md

 ## Are there any best practices for unit testing?
 If you have a plural sight login, you can listen to this video - <a href="https://app.pluralsight.com/library/courses/mocking-with-moq" target="_blank" > Mocking with Moq </a>.
 I personally liked this video very much.

-Here are some characteristics of good unit tests.
+As explained in the video, here are some characteristics of good unit tests.

 - **Atomic** - One unit test should always meant to test one small unit.
 It shouldn't attempt to test multiple units.